pranoyr/attention-models/README.md

 ## Acknowledgement
-- A Big Thanks to <a href="https://github.com/lucidrains">Lucidrians</a> for his contributions.
+- A Big Thanks to <a href="https://github.com/lucidrains">Lucidrians</a> for his open contributions.
 Your repos are always a reference book for me
 - <a href="https://einops.rocks/">Einops</a> made my life easier
 - Can't even think of Machine Learning without <a href="https://pytorch.org/"> Pytorch</a>